jarviscanada/jarvis_data_eng_ShahbazYousaf/linux_sql/README.md

 ```

 **Insert hardware specifications data into the database using `host_info.sh`:**
-Run this script on each server to collect hardware specifications.
-This information is inserted into the database and only needs to be executed once during installation.
 ```
 # Script usage
 bash scripts/host_info.sh psql_host psql_port db_name psql_user psql_password

 # Example
 bash scripts/host_info.sh localhost 5432 host_agent postgres password
 ```

 **Collect and insert hardware usage data into the database using `host_usage.sh`:**
-This script continuously collects real-time server usage data, including CPU and Memory, and inserts it into the database.
-The script is scheduled to run every minute using crontab.
 ```
 # Script usage
 bash scripts/host_usage.sh psql_host psql_port db_name psql_user psql_password

 # Example
 bash scripts/host_usage.sh localhost 5432 host_agent postgres password
 ```

 **Set up the crontab to automate data collection:**
-Configure the crontab to execute `host_usage.sh` at regular intervals, ensuring that data is collected and stored in the database every minute.
 ```
 # edit crontab jobs
 bash> crontab -e